department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md

     - How would you rank the sections you see here, in order of importance to you?
     - Let's focus on the payment section.
 Talk to me about the information you see there.
     - What would you do from here?
-    - Is anything missing?
+    - What would you say is missing from the payment section?
+    - What do you find confusing?
+    - What works about this section?
+    - What doesn't work about this section?
 - I'm interested in your thoughts about timing for financial information.
-  - How long after a payment is made to you or a debt is added do you need to see that information?
+  - After a payment is made to you or a debt is added, how long do you expect to see that information on this page?
   - Let me give you an example - say you used your education benefits ago and the last payment you received was in January 2021.
 Would you still want to see that?
 - One more specific thing I want your feedback on - do you have any experience with VA travel reimbursement?
 Show me where you'd look for that on this page.
   - What are your thoughts on it being there?
+- Based on what your experience with this prototype, what would you say is the most important information on the page?

 ### Things to watch for: